salarrbl/Second-brain/00-Network/02-DNS/DNS.md

 - DNS Query: a request asking for the IP address
 - DNS Client: a machine sending name resolution queries
 - DNS Server: a machine which responds to DNS queries
-- Name Server: a machine which responds to DNS quries
+- Name Server: a machine which responds to DNS quires
 ## Records
 - A Record, IPv4 address
 - AAAA Record, IPv6 address